 In this case, the employee did receive a prescription, which amounted to continuing treatment.
 But she didn’t tell the company about it until much later.
 That wasn’t good enough.
 The company wasn’t obliged to inquire about her condition when her notice was deficient.

 Cite: Phillips v.
 Quebecor World RAI, No. 05-3744, 7th Cir., 6/12/06.

 Fired for violating the attendance policy, not for requesting FMLA

-You may not fire an employee for requesting FMLA leave.
-But you may fire one for violating your firm’s attendance policy – whether or not FMLA was requested.
+You can’t fire an employee for requesting FMLA leave.
+But you may fire an employee for violating your firm’s attendance policy – whether or not FMLA was requested.

 Subscribe to HR Info Center

 Get the latest research on workplace learning with weekly posts delivered to your inbox